UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Knights have been favored by 16.5 points or more once this season and covered the spread.

-- In games that UCF piles up over 357.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- UCF is 1-2 against the spread and 2-1 overall when the team piles up more than 357.7 yards.

 - This year, the Knights have turned the ball over three times, while the Midshipmen have forced three.